Certainly not by burying my head in the sand! 😄

 Emotions are neither negative nor positive.
 They can be pleasant (like joy) or unpleasant (like fear).

 - My thoughts.

 - My behavior.

 Lisa hears a knock on the window.
 It’s dark and she’s alone.
+She’s frightened.
 She feels a lump in her throat.
-Her heart beats wildly.
-She remains frozen, on the alert, she does not know what to do.
-She imagines the worst.
+Her heart is racing.
+She remains frozen, on the alert, not knowing what to do.

 What to do in case of emotion?

 Emotions are not to be fought or ignored.